Photo credit: Peter Caton/CARE

 The pilot project was a success - and not just for women

 Viola reports that she now feels more self-confident.
-She actively participates in youth meetings, plays football and can walk long distances for food ration without having to worry about an odor coming from her cloth or a leak.
+She actively participates in youth meetings, plays football and can walk long distances to get her food ration without having to worry about an odor coming from her cloth or a leak.

 87% of the women involved in the pilot taking up the use of menstrual cups as their preferred choice.